 If you are not able to detach yourself from the home emotionally, you probably shouldn’t rent it.
 Rental properties should be treated like a business.
 If you still hold sentimental ties to the property, it may not serve you to rent it out to a stranger.

 If you’re moving somewhere temporarily, maybe renting the property to move back into at a later date is a sound decision.
 However, if you are planning to move out of the state and never look back, selling may be the better route to go.

 Geographically, where will you be in proximity to the property?
 If you’re staying in the neighborhood, it may be easier to continue owning the property and operating it as a rental.
 However, if you’re moving beyond state lines, it could be tougher.
 Also, remember you will be much more reliant on a trusted property manager to handle the operations of your property.

 - What are the tax implications?

-This is a significant consideration to factor in.
+This is a significant consideration.
 The government offers homeowners special breaks that don’t always transfer to real estate investors.
 You could potentially sell your primary residence tax-free.
-However if you convert to a rental property and then sell, those proceeds are no longer tax free.
+However, if you convert to a rental property and then sell, those proceeds are no longer tax free.
 It’s best to seek a tax professional for advice on this.